 Masteringphysics purports to be an online physics homework system, and thus by extension it would seem that students should do their homework online, in front of the computer.
 You are discouraged from doing so.
 Rather, we strongly recommend that every week, after the homework is posted, you print out the homework from the computer, and then you go away from the computer and complete your homework assignment on white paper.
-After you have completed the assignment, go back to the computer, and look to see where a mistake was made.
-Make sure that you got wrong, go back to your written work and look to see where a mistake was made.
+After you have completed the assignment, go back to the computer, and input your answers.
+Then, for those problems that you got wrong, go back to your written work and look to see where a mistake was made.
 Make sure that you write a coherent argument for each problem on your written solutions so that you can check your work.
 After you have completed a homework assignment, save your written solutions, and this way you will have a written record of how you did the homework problems that you can refer to later when studying for exams.